 (AGCAS is the Association of Graduate Careers Advisory Services).

 Floodlight - A guide to courses in London

-Search for full and part-time, short courses and evening classes at colleges, universities and adult education centres in all the London boroughs.
+Search for full-time and part-time courses, short courses, and evening classes at colleges, universities and adult education centres in all the London boroughs.
 Includes courses at postgraduate level.
 There are also Floodlight course guides for the following areas outside London: Brighton, Essex, Hampshire, Kent, Oxford, Reading and Surrey.

 Search for educational opportunities across the UK including professional development courses, degrees and postgraduate level training.

 UCAS - Managing Applications to Higher Education Courses

 UCAS stands for 'Universities and Colleges Admissions Service'.
 It is the organisation responsible for managing applications to higher education courses in the UK.
 The website has information to help students to find the right course, including a searchable database of courses at undergraduate level and for postgraduate routes into teacher training.

 CDET - Council for Dance Education and Training

 The website lists dance schools accredited by CDET that offer courses covering the disciplines of classical ballet, musical theatre, and contemporary dance.